viniciusaro/dart-composable-architecture/tca_flutter_example/lib/feature_composition/README.md

 > {}
 ```

-The `CaseKeyPathable` annotation allows the library to generate child classes for the sealed classes we defined.
-Those will represent actions that will be processed by the reducers.
+The CaseKeyPathable annotation enables the library to generate child classes for our sealed classes.
+These subclasses represent actions that will be processed by reducers.

 ## Reducers

-Reducer are responsible for mutating the state and returning Effects, where async computation can be executed.
-In our example, we don't compute any Effects, so we always return `Effect.none()`, while each action is mapped into it's appropriate state mutation.
-Since we are using sealed classes to model our actions, we can switch over all the possible subclasses, making sure we are taking every action in consideration.
+Reducers are responsible for mutating the state and returning Effects, which can handle asynchronous computations.
+In this example, we do not perform any asynchronous computations, so we always return Effect.none().
+Each action is mapped to its respective state mutation.
+Since we use sealed classes to model actions, we can switch over all possible subclasses, ensuring all actions are properly handled.

 ```dart
 Effect<CounterAction> counterReducer(Inout<CounterState> state, CounterAction action) {